omni-us/docker-command-line-interface/README.md

 INSTALLATION
 ============

-  By installation it is meant to make the docker-command-line-interface command runnable from any location.
+  By installation it is meant to make the docker-cli command runnable from any location.
 If you cloned the github repository, it is recommended that you create a symlink from the clone to any directory in your path, i.e.

     cd $HOME/.local/bin
-    ln -s path_to_repo/docker-command-line-interface
+    ln -s path_to_repo/docker-cli

   Copying the script to any directory in your path would also work.